 One of the questions in Helix’s questionnaire is whether or not you get hot when sleeping.
 If the answer is yes, then they provide extra airflow to keep you cool at night.
 Helix has replaced their heat-trapping latex with the more breathable High-Grade Polyfoam to overcome the hurdle other memory foam mattresses still face.

 Yes they’re cool, but Helix mattresses still aren’t the coolest on the market.
 If reducing body temperature and sleeping cool is the primary requirement from a new mattress, then Helix might not be the ideal selection.
-There are plenty of cooling gel memory foam mattresses for sale that specialize in this issue in particular.
+There are plenty of cooling gel memory foam mattresses for sale that specialize in this issue in particular (Check here for our top 5).
 Then again, if you’re looking for a comfortable, customizable choice that will also keep you from getting too hot at night, then Helix is just fine.

 On their website, Helix Sleep makes it a point to mention the lesser known point elasticity metric.
 Most people aren’t aware, but point elasticity refers to the mattress compressing at certain points and allowing for firmness in others.
 This feature allows you to roll over without losing the comfort you’ve had in your preferred sleep position.

 Most people don’t stay completely still while they’re sleeping.
 When you roll over, it’s important that your mattress moves with you.
 Point elasticity means that heavier parts of your body will sink while lighter parts of your body remain firm.
 This feature provides better support and means you won’t be locked-in to whichever sleeping position you stated on your original questionnaire.